-‘From Conflict to Co-operation‘ is a series of printed and booklets written by Kate and illustrated by Angela Martin for Co-operatives UK back in 2012.
-The booklets address how to deal with the inevitable conflicts that arise – and how to avoid unnecessary conflict, by improving communication; by improving meetings and decision-making; by effectively managing change and by clarifying the role of the management committee or Board.
-They are still available in .pdf format at http://www.uk.coop/resources/conflict-co-operation
+‘From Conflict to Co-operation’ is a series of booklets written by Kate and illustrated by Angela Martin and published by Co-operatives UK in .pdf format.
+They address how to deal with the inevitable conflicts that arise – and how to avoid unnecessary conflicts, by improving communication; by improving meetings and decision-making; by effectively managing growth and change and by clarifying the role of the management committee or Board.

 Conflict is an inevitable part of life – reflecting people’s different opinions, values, tastes, upbringing, culture, education, access to resources and more.
 We learn how to cope with it at an early age – perhaps in the school playground when we decide either to take on the school bully, to divert the aggression with a joke – or to run away!
 This early learning can become a fixed part of our personality, guiding how we react to conflict for the rest of our lives, unless we review our habitual responses and recognise that there are a range of different approaches to dealing with conflict, which may be more or less useful according to the situation.